List of Heroes characters: Eric Doyle

-Eric Doyle, portrayed by David H. Lawrence XVII, has the ability of "puppet mastery", which allows him to control the actions of others by manipulating them like a puppeteer.
+Eric Doyle, portrayed by David H. Lawrence XVII, has the ability of to control the actions of others by manipulating them like a puppeteer.
 In the webseries "Nowhere Man" he displays control over inanimate objects by closing a door without touching it.
 He is initially captured by the Company after causing people to seemingly commit suicide with his ability.
 He later escapes during the confrontation between Elle and Sylar, and returns to running "Doyle's Marionette Theater".
 He has obsessive romantic feelings for Meredith Gordon, which are renewed after she goes to him fearing that Claire is going to attempt to capture him.
 Doyle is eventually recaptured after forcing Meredith, Claire and Sandra Bennet to play a variation of Russian roulette, not knowing about Claire's ability.
 In "Dual", he is freed by Noah Bennet along with two others and offered freedom for killing Sylar.
 He attempts to save Meredith, but Sylar breaks free of his control and incapacitates him.
 During "Redemption" he goes back to his old ways and forces Emma Coolidge to use her powers to draw thousands of innocent people to the Carnival to be murdered by Samuel.
 Following a prophetic dream by Peter, Sylar confronts Eric to save Emma, but falls under his control.
 However, Eric makes the mistake of partially releasing his control over Emma to taunt her about her deafness and she hits him with a sonic blast, breaking his control over Sylar.
 Sylar pins Eric, but ties him up in lights rather than kill him as he has now turned to the side of good with Peter's help.